EECS150/asic_labs/lab3/sky130/README.md

 ### Power

+In the middle of the
+`sky130.yml` <!---tech-->
-In the middle of the `sky130.yml` file, you will see this block, which contains parameters to HAMMER’s power strap auto-calculation API:
+file, you will see this block, which contains parameters to HAMMER’s power strap auto-calculation API:

 ```yaml
 # Power Straps